 His primary research interests address private law theory, fiduciary law, and the law of corporations.
 Professor Gold will be the co-editor of The American Law Institute: A Centennial History (forthcoming, Oxford University Press) (with Robert Gordon).
 His recent book, The Right of Redress (Oxford University Press, 2020), offers a new theory of private law.
-His work has appeared in the Michigan Law Review, Northwestern University Law Review, University of Toronto Law Journal, and William and Mary Law Review, among others.
-He is also co-editor of multiple books on fiduciary theory, including Fiduciary Government (Cambridge University Press, 2018), Contract, Status, and Fiduciary Law (Oxford University Press, 2017) and Philosophical Foundations of Fiduciary Law (Oxford University Press, 2014).
+His work has appeared in the Michigan Law Review, Northwestern University Law Review, University of Toronto Law Journal, and American Journal of Jurisprudence, among others.
+He is co-editor of multiple books on fiduciary theory, including Fiduciary Government (Cambridge University Press, 2018), Contract, Status, and Fiduciary Law (Oxford University Press, 2017), and Philosophical Foundations of Fiduciary Law (Oxford University Press, 2014).
 He is also a co-editor of The Oxford Handbook of New Private Law (Oxford University Press, 2020) (with John Goldberg, Dan Kelly, Emily Sherwin, and Henry Smith, eds.).

 Professor Gold previously was the Bruce W. Nichols Visiting Professor at Harvard Law School; an HLA Hart Visiting Fellow at the University of Oxford; and a Fulbright Visiting Research Chair at McGill University.
 He is a co-founder of the North American Workshop on Private Law Theory and is a member of the American Law Institute.